azarc-io/verathread-gateway/docs/docs/compose.md

 You can begin working on this project using docker compose without the need to have `golang` and `node` installed on your machine.

+!!! info

+    Please note that the first time you start the environment it could take a few minutes for the entire stack to become stable and healthy.

 ### Requirements

 - [Docker](https://www.docker.com/get-started/)